 Barbara’s friend also testified that Barbara confided in her one day before her murder that her husband was having an affair with a 14-year-old girl.
 Distraught, Barbara told her friend she would tell him that night that she was going to leave if things didn’t change.

 Mendez’s former teen victim testified Robin was "footloose and fancy free," after the killing.
 She said he also coached her what to say to police, telling her not to tell that they had sex prior to the murder.

 Mendez will be eligible to petition for parole when he’s 90 years old, the Daily Herald reported.

-In March, “Cold Justice” was credited for helping break another cold case in Colorado.
-Jesse Hogue, 73, was arrested for the 1994 murder of his ex-wife after the "Cold Justice" team re-examined her murder during the most recent season of the show.
-The show has also been credited for leading to an arrest in a 2011 murder, the killing of Donna Wilson.
-Her boyfriend, Dustin Koelliker, was arrested last year in connection with her killing.
+“Cold Justice” was credited for helping break another cold case in Colorado.
+Jesse Hogue, 73, was arrested for the 1994 murder of his ex-wife after the "Cold Justice" team re-examined her murder during a recent season of the show.

 Working alongside local law enforcement from across the country, the “Cold Justice” team has successfully helped bring about 49 arrests and 21 convictions.

 A new season of "Cold Justice" premieres Saturday, July 10 at 8/7c on Oxygen.